venkatavamsi01/eco-match-challenge/README.md

 **Technical Stack**:

-- You are free to use technical stack of your choice, for example it can be
+- You are free to use the technical stack of your choice, for example, it can be any:
     - ML model
     - AI wrapper
     - Algorithm
+    - Embedders

 ---